Eight Stunning Locally Made Jigsaw Puzzles for When Boredom Strikes (Again)

-Now that the 2020 Tokyo Olympic Games are done and dusted — and we've already spent too much time burning through our streaming queues — the TV has lost a bit of its lustre.
+Over the past two years, we've already spent too much time burning through our streaming queues, so simply settling in for a stint of TV has lost a bit of its lustre.
 And, there's also the fact that our day-to-days are pretty well dominated by screens anyway.
 From waking up and checking the weather/news/Instagram to then packing our days with staring at a computer at our nine-to-fives, sitting on the loo watching TikToks and cooking the recipes we view on iPads, it's no wonder we've got screen fatigue.
 So, put that remote down and treat yourself to another way to kill time: a jigsaw puzzle.
 Yep, it's time to get analogue.

 Buy via Australia Unseen's website.